Blog

 Promote additional services

+A portfolio website is always a good idea for those building their career in the beauty industry, but the best platform can serve your needs beyond that.
 Beyond makeup application, you might offer online consultations, makeup tutorials, or even classes.
 Your makeup artist website can serve as a platform to promote these additional services, adding value to your business and generating more income streams.

 Establish your professional brand